 Benefits and risks of brachytherapy

 Brachytherapy offers many different benefits when it comes to cancer treatments.
-Because of its internal delivery, doctors are able to use high-dose radiation while reducing the side effects commonly seen with conventional radiation.
-It is a minimally invasive procedure that, depending on your treatment options, can be performed on an outpatient basis.
-Treatment times are often short and treatments offer quicker recovery times.
+Because of its internal delivery directly into the tumor, doctors can use high-dose radiation while reducing the side effects commonly seen with external beam radiation.
+It is a minimally invasive procedure that is often performed on an outpatient basis.
+Treatment times are typically short, which may offer quicker recovery.

 Side effects are typically less than seen with conventional radiation therapy, but treatment can cause tenderness and swelling in the treatment area.